Kidney biopsy

 What happens after the procedure?

-• You will be taken back to the day case area so that the nursing staff may monitor you closely.
+• You will go back to the day case area so that the nursing staff may monitor you closely.

-• If you are in pain tell the nursing staff so you can be given appropriate painkillers.
+• If you are in pain tell the nursing staff so you can be given painkillers.

-• You will be required to stay flat for one hour and then sit up for a further two hours.
-Then walk around for half an hour.
+• You will need to stay lying flat for one hour and then sit up for a further two hours.

 • You will be able to eat and drink as normal.

-• You should rest for the remainder of that day and the following day, avoiding any strenuous activities for 36 hours.
+• You should rest for the remainder of that day and the following day.
+Avoid strenuous activities for 36 hours.

 • Keep a regular check on the biopsy site.
 The dressing can be removed after 24 hours.